tropiano/tropianhs/_posts/2025-05-08-april-report.md

 ## The future

 This might be and definitely is a problem for a distant future.
 What to focus on?
 It's clear that right now nothing is working, but it's not clear in which direction to go.
-I might try to write another book, or maybe I can try to launch another product, since I have almost 60 ideas for new products in my Treloo board.
+I might try to write another book, or maybe I can try to launch another product, since I have almost 60 ideas for new products in my Trello board.
+Maybe I should launch a directory of not-validated startup ideas?
+Or maybe almost validated?
+Some of those ideas are really

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co